-EL7 has "conducted with my student's various projects concerning science and how to spread their application knowledge to society.
-Best projects were about earthquakes, electromagnetic radiation and CERN".
+EL7 mentions "I have conducted with my student's various projects concerning science and how to spread their application knowledge to society.
+Most successful projects were about earthquakes, electromagnetic radiation and CERN".

 EL8 already implements a CS project having to do with seeds preservation and furthermore is in the process of creating a Space Museum in the school where they will have STEAM workshops for students, teachers and families of the school and other Schools.
 "We already have a Planetarium - Geodesic Dome made by students for students.
 Cs projects could be implemented in our Space Museum".